Central Line (Tanzania): Mikumi line

 The Mikumi line, built between 1958 and 1963, branches southwards off the Central Line at Kilosa and crosses the Mkata Plain to Kidatu, where it meets the 1,067 mm gauge TAZARA Railway at a break-of-gauge.

 Traffic

-Today’s railservices are offered by the Tanzania Railways Corporation.
+Today’s rail services are offered by the Tanzania Railways Corporation.
 The timetable offers two passenger services per week in each direction covering the whole length of the line.
-A trip from Dar es Salam to Kigoma takes approximately 40 hours today according to the timetable.
+A trip from Dar es Salaam to Kigoma takes approximately 40 hours today according to the timetable.
 The long time of travel is due to the poor state of the railway’s infrastructure, which originates to a large extent still from the German colonial times.
 Three classes are offered, whereby the second class also provides sleeping cars and the first class offers sleeping cars only.
 The standard of a sleeping car of second class corresponds rather to a couchette by European standards.

 Flooding in December 2009 caused serious disruption; operations resumed in June 2010.